sabatavdgiridze/sabatavdgiridze.github.io/_posts/2025-05-03-Zustand-From-Scratch.md

 - using **useState** hook and *selector* function provided, we describe a resulting state slice for the component.
 - using **useEffect**, we create a listener to the store that gets notified when something changes and updates the component state accordingly.
 Inside **useEffect** hook, we have to also clean up the subscription

 Those steps can be incorporated in the following way to improve the library.
-It should now support React (It has a bug, can you guess what?):
+It should now support React (It has a bug. can you guess what is is?):
 ```js

 ```